+PROXY STATEMENT

-PROXY STATEMENT For the Annual Meeting of Stockholders To Be Held on May 25, 2011
+For the Annual Meeting of Stockholders

+To Be Held on May 22, 2012

-April 13, 2011
+April 11, 2012

-This proxy statement is furnished in connection with the solicitation of proxies by the board of directors of iRobot Corporation, a Delaware corporation (the "Company"), for use at the annual meeting of stockholders to be held on Wednesday, May 25, 2011, at 10:00 a.m., local time, at iRobot Corporation headquarters located at 8 Crosby Drive, Bedford, Massachusetts 01730, and any adjournments or postponements thereof.
-An annual report to stockholders, containing financial statements for the fiscal year ended January 1, 2011, is being mailed together with this proxy statement to all stockholders entitled to vote at the annual meeting.
-This proxy statement and the form of proxy are expected to be first mailed to stockholders on or about April 21, 2011.
+This proxy statement is furnished in connection with the solicitation of proxies by the board of directors of iRobot Corporation, a Delaware corporation (the "Company"), for use at the annual meeting of stockholders to be held on Tuesday, May 22, 2012, at 2:00 p.m., local time, at iRobot Corporation headquarters located at 8 Crosby Drive, Bedford, Massachusetts 01730, and any adjournments or postponements thereof.
+An annual report to stockholders, containing financial statements for the fiscal year December 31, 2011, is being mailed together with this proxy statement to all stockholders entitled to vote at the annual meeting.
+This proxy statement and the form of proxy are expected to be first mailed to stockholders on or about April 19, 2012.

-The purposes of the annual meeting are to elect three (3) class III directors for three-year terms, to approve our Senior Executive Incentive Compensation Plan, as amended and restated, to ratify the appointment of the Company's independent registered public accountants, to hold an advisory vote on the compensation of our named executive officers and to hold an advisory vote on the frequency of holding future advisory votes on the compensation of our named executive officers.
-Only stockholders of record at the close of business on April 7, 2011 will be entitled to receive notice of and to vote at the annual meeting.
-As of March 31, 2011, 26,301,866 shares of common stock, \$.01 par value per share, of the Company were issued and outstanding.
+The purposes of the annual meeting are to elect four (4) class I directors for three-year terms, to ratify the appointment of the Company's independent registered public accountants and to hold an advisory vote on the compensation of our named executive officers.
+Only stockholders of record at the close of business on April 5, 2012 will be entitled to receive notice of and to vote at the annual meeting.
+As of March 31, 2012, 27,374,152 shares of common stock, \$.01 par value per share, of the Company were issued and outstanding.
 The holders of common stock are entitled to one vote per share on any proposal presented at the annual meeting.

 Stockholders may vote in person or by proxy.
 If you attend the annual meeting, you may vote in person even if you have previously returned your proxy card.
 Any proxy given pursuant to this solicitation may be revoked by the person giving it at any time before it is voted.
-Proxies may be revoked by (i) filing with the Secretary of the Company, before the taking of the vote at the annual meeting, a written notice of revocation bearing a later date than the proxy, (ii) duly completing a later-dated proxy relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the annual meeting and voting in person (although attendance at the annual meeting will not in and of itself constitute a revocation of a proxy).
+Proxies may be revoked by (i) filing with the Secretary of the Company, before the taking of the vote at the annual meeting, a written notice of revocation bearing a later date than the proxy, (ii) duly completing a later-dated proxy relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the annual meeting, or (iii) attending the annual meeting and voting in person (although attendance at the annual meeting will not in and of itself constitute a revocation of a proxy).
 Any written notice of revocation or subsequent proxy should be sent so as to be delivered to iRobot Corporation, 8 Crosby Drive, Bedford, Massachusetts 01730, Attention: Secretary, before the taking of the vote at the annual meeting.